 Your stories can retell incidents from your past that you’ll never forget, or slices of your family’s history.

 My Legacy is Simply This is an engrossing collection of life stories written by Boston-area seniors.
+(Note: I have no connection with the book or any of its contributors.
+I have just found the book useful and inspiring in the memoir writing classes I teach.)
 See portraits of some of the writers.

 Subscribe to this blog to be notified when I post provocative ideas you can explore in writing stories from your own life.